-Our work on CollabRunJava continues in several directions with multiple collaboration teams.
-Ongoing research includes automating the choice policy between the replay and the serialization mechanism for late-comers, and refining the concurrency-control algorithms in asynchronous interpretation problems.
+Figure 7 Incremental Visualization: Display the intermediate result of drawing convex hull step by step interpretation problems.
 Further plug-in components of CollabRunJava will be developed to support more functions.
 For example, the component, which is called Inspector, allows users to monitor class fields and even local variables.
 Whenever these fields and variables are accessed or modified, the events and specific instances will be fired to the corresponding objects.
 This function is very useful on dynamic evaluation, especially on the auto-visualization for the geometric algorithm.